dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/12 Lecture 12.md

 So this question is a special case of how a prime ideal factors in an extension of Dedekind domains.
 :::

-We'll temporarily blackbox the following lemma:
+We'll temporarily black-box the following lemma:

 :::{.lemma title="?"}
 Suppose $v$ is the downstairs place, $r$ is the degree of the extension, and $d\da \deg(v)$.